Road signs in the United Kingdom: 1944 Report of the Departmental Committee on Traffic Signs

 In February 1943, the Minister of War Transport appointed a Committee to review the system of road traffic signs and make recommendations.
 It reported in December 1944 but the report was not published until 1946.

-Most of its recommendations were not given effect until the Traffic Signs Regulations of 1950.
-One recommendation which had to wait longer was for a new Tram Pinch sign.
-This was not given effect until the 1957 Regulations, when few trams remained.
+The Committee reported that the 1933 No Entry: One Way Street sign was often passed unwittingly and that, more generally, white text on a coloured background was insufficiently conspicuous or legible.
+It recommended the adoption of the 1931 Geneva No Entry sign, but with the words in black across the white bar.